Read about past internship experiences, advice, and testimonials from

 Every single professor/instructor at OSU has been incredible to learn…there are a few instructors I must commend for helping me find my own motivation and realize my craft.
 I took a story development class with Professor Angus Fletcher and it taught me how to properly build a narrative as well as a world that audience can connect with and want to engage in.
 He was also one of my primary encouragers to pursue an internship in Los Angeles and gave me confidence that I could achieve this goal.
 In Spring 2017, I actually took two separate classes with Mr. Andrew Rose: the business of Film and TV Screenwriting.
 Mr. Rose taught me the business side of the industry and the intricacies of it all.
 He also helped me to enhance my script development: teaching me how to properly format a script for TV or Film as well as the supplemental materials to help keep your story on track (i.e. step outlines, treatments, TV series bibles, etc.)

 In 2017, I was a Creative Development intern at INE/Trium Entertainment based in Studio City, California.
 Fortunately, I had experience in an office environment before so I was able to assimilate rather quickly at work and excel at my daily, primary assignments.
 Living in Los Angeles is definitely different than Columbus, but it is not as tough to get around as I thought.
-I was fortunate enough to get an apartment about 4 miles from my internship, so worst case scenario I have a thirty minute drive to work.
-With a traffic jam or not, it is crucial to just accept the fact that you are going to be stuck in traffic and be perfectly fine with it [because it’s LA!].
 Food costs are roughly the same (excluding dining out) but the biggest differences in living cost are easily rent and gas: it’s certainly not as cheap as Ohio but it’s manageable.
 Rent is just always going to be ridiculously expensive compared to Ohio but in my case I have great roommates and a rooftop pool that we take advantage of daily which makes our rent very worth it.

 John's advice for any students that want to pursue an internship in film:

 1) Get any and all experience on your resume.
 Prior to my internship, I only had experience working on a music video shoot and shadowing the producer at the 2016 Heisman Trophy Presentation.
-Find any opportunities to get some experience on your resume; in the TV/Film Industry, experience is important!
+Find any opportunities to get some experience on your resume, and get involved with student clubs and organizations who work on film!

 2) Earn good grades.
-I made the Dean’s List which helped show I am a hard and dedicated worker as well as willing to put in the long hours to get it right.
+I made the Dean’s List which helped show I am a hard and dedicated worker.

-4) Have a positive social media presence (Linkedin, FaceBook, Twitter, Instagram, Handshake).
-It might seem obvious, or strange to some like me, but social media is now essential to building your career.
-The inevitably of social media’s importance in the career space has become fundamental and not utilizing platforms can limit the amount of connections you can make.
-Your social media page(s) will not land you an internship, but it is a supplement to give your potential employers more to look at should they want to.
+3) Have a positive social media presence (Linkedin, FaceBook, Twitter, Instagram, Handshake).
+It might seem obvious, but being positive and professional on social media is now essential to building your career.
+The inevitably of social media’s importance in the career space has become fundamental to the amount of connections you can make.
+Your social media page(s) give your potential employers more to look at!

-5) Apply for the Brian Mehling Endowment Fund Grant.
-Should you get hired for an internship in Film or Television, definitely take the time to apply for this Grant that is available exclusively to OSU Film Studies and Moving-Image Production students that are interning.
-Try to ensure that your financial situation is accounted for and set a budget before you leave.
-Also, expect to get an unpaid internship versus a paid one because you have to be an absolute freak of nature, in the best possible way, to land paid internships (i.e. NBCUniversal, Warner Bros, Pixar, etc.).
+4) Apply for the Brian Mehling Endowment Fund Grant.
+Should you get hired for an internship in Film or Television, definitely take the time to apply for department scholarships that are available to OSU Film Studies and Moving-Image Production students that are interning in film.
+Try to ensure that your financial situation is accounted for and set a budget before you leave!